Central committee: Elections and removals

 The sitting party leadership usually controls congress proceedings, nominating candidates close to them and trying to remove opponents.
 Moreover, in some parties, as in the Bulgarian Communist Party (BCP), the central committee was empowered to elect additional members between congresses, which the Central Committee of the 11th BCP Congress did do on two occasions.

 While most personnel changes did occur at congresses, removing or adding new central committee members between congresses occurred semi-regularly.
 The reasons for removing members varied.
-For instance, a session of the PUWP Central Committee, held on 4 September 1980, removed Edward Gierek, the incumbent first secretary of the PUWP Central Committee, due to his "health issues".
+For instance, a session of Poland's PUWP Central Committee, held on 4 September 1980, removed Edward Gierek, the incumbent first secretary of the PUWP Central Committee, due to his "health issues".
 Others were removed due to specific reasons; for instance, Edward Babiuch and Zdzislaw Zandarowski were removed for "allowing distortions in interparty life, for shaping an incorrect style of party work, and for inadequate concern for the quality of party ranks", while Jan Szydlak was removed "for errors in economic policy and support for arbitrary action in this field."

 In other cases, the central committee elected additional members on the death of sitting member.
 For example, a session of the CPCZ Central Committee, held on 1 December 1977, opted to elect Miloš Jakeš to the central committee to replace the recently deceased Jan Baryl.
-Not every party did as the CPCZ; the HSWP Central Committee rarely replaced members who died in office.
+Not every party did as Czechoslovakia's CPCZ and Hungary's HSWP Central Committee rarely replaced members who died in office.

 Other times, the removal of certain members was not explained.
-The RCP Central Committee session, held on 26 November 1981, published a communique that stated Leonte Răutu had been removed but did not disclose why.
+The Romanian Communist Party (RCP) Central Committee session, held on 26 November 1981, published a communique that stated Leonte Răutu had been removed but did not disclose why.
 The same RCP session removed Virgil Trofin and Vasilie Ogherlaci and noted in the session communique that they were "excluded from the Central Committee and punished by a vote of censure and warning."
 According to Hazan, its not certain that the decision to remove these figures was independently decided by central committee.
-The RCP Political Committee, the party's name for their politburo, had already decided to remove these members, and one can, therefore, construe the central committee's decision instead as a ratification of an already made decision.
+The Political Committee of the Romanian Communist Party, the party's name for their politburo, had already decided to remove these members, and one can, therefore, construe the central committee's decision instead as a ratification of an already made decision.